 - Tier miles – Your elite qualification miles, which determine your level of status.

 The interesting point about these miles is that they're accrued at the same rate.
 To move between the tiers, you need to accrue the following:

 - Silver to Gold: 30,000 miles after achieving Silver

 EgyptAir Plus status is valid for 24 months from the date of upgrade.
 To maintain Gold status, you need to earn at least 30,000 flown miles within 2 years of being upgraded to Gold.

 One of the quirks of the EgyptAir Plus program is that it has a family or household account system.
 While this is not in any way unusual with other airlines such as JetBlue and British Airways having a similar feature, it is the fact that all miles are pooled that makes it unusual.
-Indeed, normally with a family account, the reward miles earned by the family member are added to the main accountholder’s account; while the status miles are either not credited at all, or are credited to the individual’s account, not the main household / shared account.
+Indeed, normally with a family account, the award miles earned by the family member are added to the main accountholder’s account; while the status miles are either not credited at all, or are credited to the individual’s account, not the main household / shared account.

 Tier Miles Are Credited to Main Account Holder

 This is what truly makes the EgyptAir Plus program unique: they credit both the award miles and tier miles to the main account holder.
 No way!
 I hear you say.
 Well, check out my statement from last year showing a flight that I took with my wife from Jakarta/CGK to Sharm El Sheikh/SSH with Turkish Airlines.
-Looking at the statement, it is clear that I received the award miles earned by my wife, but also as the main account holder I received the status miles she earned as well.
+Looking at the statement, it is clear that I received the award miles earned by my wife, but also as the main account holder, I received the tier miles she earned as well.